 - What other items are on your agenda?
 Remember that your meeting typically includes some sort of opening and closing, as well as possible guest speakers, training or other events.
 Allow time for those in your agenda, then plan accordingly.

-Category: Start and Run a Mastermind Group
+- Read the article: How to Create and Run a Mastermind Group